airalcorn2/Solr-LTR/README.md

 `store` tells Solr where to store the feature, `name` is the name of the feature, `class` specifies which [Java class will handle the feature](https://lucene.apache.org/solr/guide/6_6/learning-to-rank.html#LearningToRank-Featureengineering), and `params` provides additional information about the feature required by its Java class.
 In the case of a [`SolrFeature`](https://lucene.apache.org/solr/6_6_0//solr-ltr/org/apache/solr/ltr/feature/SolrFeature.html), you need to provide the query. `{!dismax qf=text_tfidf}${text_a}` tells Solr to search the `text_tfidf` field with the contents of `text_a` using the [`DisMaxQParser`](https://lucene.apache.org/solr/guide/6_6/the-dismax-query-parser.html).
 The reason we're using the DisMax parser instead of the seemingly more obvious [`FieldQParser`](https://lucene.apache.org/solr/guide/6_6/other-parsers.html#OtherParsers-FieldQueryParser) (e.g., `{!field f=text_tfidf}${text_a}`) is because the `FieldQParser` automatically converts multi-term queries to "phrases" (i.e., it converts something like "the cat in the hat" into, effectively, "the_cat_in_the_hat", rather than "the", "cat", "in", "the", "hat").
 This `FieldQParser` behavior (which seems like a rather strange default to me) ended up [giving me quite a headache](https://issues.apache.org/jira/browse/SOLR-11386), but I eventually found a solution with `DisMaxQParser`.

 `{!dismax qf='text text_tfidf'}${text}` tells Solr to search both the `text` and `text_tfidf` fields with the contents of `text` and then take the max of those two scores.
 While this feature doesn't really make sense in this context because we're already using similarities from both fields as features, it demonstrates how such a feature could be implemented.
 For example, imagine that the documents in your corpus are linked to, at most, five other sources of text data.
 It might make sense to incorporate that information during a search, and taking the max over multiple similarity scores is one way of doing that.

+Finally, [`OriginalScoreFeature`](http://lucene.apache.org/solr/6_5_1/solr-ltr/org/apache/solr/ltr/feature/OriginalScoreFeature.html) "returns the original score that the document had before performing the reranking".
+This feature is necessary for returning the results in their original ranking when extracting features (**note**: `OriginalScoreFeature` [is broken](https://issues.apache.org/jira/browse/SOLR-11164) on Solr versions prior to 7.1).

 To push the features to Solr, we run the following command: